bryantan0107/IMSE-Online_Shop/README.md

 # IMSE-Online_Shop
-This is the online Shop web-based systems project for the 2023S course Information Management & Systems Engineering (IMSE) in the University of Vienna.
+This is the information system of a online shop project based on NoSQL model for the 2023S course Information Management & Systems Engineering (IMSE) in the University of Vienna.